And if you liked this post, be sure to check out these popular posts:

-Library of CongressAfrican-American Union soldiers at Dutch Gap, Virginia in November 1864.
+Library of CongressA colorized photo of African American Union soldiers during the Civil War.
+Dutch Gap, Virginia.
+November 1864.

-Before photography, people were used to seeing drawings or paintings of an event, pulled from the fallible memories of an artist or from the secondhand accounts of witnesses long after the fact.
-For most of human history, this was all the public could access -- if they were lucky.
+Before the dawn of photography, people were used to seeing drawings or paintings of an event, pulled from the fallible memories of an artist or from the secondhand accounts of witnesses long after the fact.
+For most of human history, this was all the public could access — if they were lucky.

 But photography brought the immediacy and stark truths of important events to the masses for the first time — no matter that it was black and white for audiences who had never seen a photograph of any kind before.

-And today — with color cameras on the phones we all carry around in our pockets — pictures of, say, Union Gen. William Tecumseh Sherman in varying shades of gray can feel like distant artifacts from another world.
-However, a colorized photo of the Civil War general reminds us that he was once very much a flesh-and-blood person, one who was critically important to one of American history's defining chapters.
+And today — with color cameras on the phones we all carry around in our pockets — pictures of, say, Union Gen. William Tecumseh Sherman in shades of gray can feel like artifacts from another world.
+However, a colorized photo of the Civil War general reminds us that he was a flesh-and-blood person, one who was important to one of American history's defining chapters.

-How The Civil War Turned Photography From A Novelty Into A Mass Medium
+How The Civil War Transformed Photography From A Novelty Into A Mass Medium

 Mütter MuseumOn June 18, 1864, a cannon shot took both of Alfred Stratton's arms.
-He was just 19 years old.
+He was just 19 years old at the time.

-As a result, the American Civil War became the first armed conflict to be extensively documented through photography (with the Crimean War the only possible precursor).
-Intrepid photographers like Alexander Gardner and Mathew Brady took cameras onto the battlefields of the Civil War and captured its grim realities, stripping the conflict of the romance around war commonly found in earlier periods.
+As a result, the American Civil War became one of the first armed conflicts to be extensively documented through photography (with the Crimean War the only possible precursor).
+Intrepid photographers like Alexander Gardner and Mathew Brady took their cameras out onto the battlefields of the Civil War and captured its grim realities, stripping the conflict of the romance around warfare that had been commonly found in earlier periods.

 The photographers who braved the Civil War battlefields blazed the trail for the next century and a half of photojournalists.
 Furthermore, they ensured photography's position as an indispensable mass medium able to transmit its message to the illiterate as easily as to the most well-read.